VNKTSH00/CsNotes/AgileFundementals/Kanban.md

         3. Continuous imporovement
     - Lean Management of encorages shared responsibility and shared leadership
     - Two main pillars of Lean Methodology:
-        1. Respect for poeple
+        1. Respect for people
         2. Continuous improvement

-    //Lean management is coufses on adding value to a product/service while eliminating waste
+    //Lean management is confuses on adding value to a product/service while eliminating waste
     //It can be the key to turn cost-intensive solutions inot profitable products
     //Lean Enables companies to tbe more adaptable to market changes
     //Companies willl benefit from establishing strealined processes, reduced waste, and lower operatational cost